Citizenship Status/Immigration & Identity: You must be either a US citizen or an eligible qualified alien and you must be who you say you are.

 What Happens Now?

-If you meet the requirements above and think your income and resources are close to the figures provided, and wish to apply for the Food Stamp program, you will need to:
+If you meet the requirements above and think your income and resources are close to the figures provided, and wish to apply for the Food Stamp program, you can apply for Food Stamps online at: https://nheasy.nh.gov or you can visit our application page to find out about the other ways to apply.

 Please Note: If you are homeless or have little money to cover your current expenses, you may be eligible to receive your assistance within 7 days, if not sooner, and may not have to provide certain proofs until a later time.
-Do not hesitate to apply for food stamps.
+Do not hesitate to apply for Food Stamp benefits.
 Your eligibility begins the day you apply and you will receive benefits even for partial months.

 Right to an Administrative Appeal Hearing